 The Chief of Police will consider input from the Association regarding the selection process for any special assignment.
-Patrol Special Assignments will be for a minimum of one (1) year.
+Patrol Special Assignments will be for a minimum of two (2) years.
 Memoranda of interest shall be elicited from qualified personnel.
 The Chief of Police shall make selections to special assignments and can assign by inverse seniority if no one volunteers.